Table of Contents

 As per IS 3861-2002, the following should be included in the plinth area of the building:

 - The total area consists of all building levels at the floor level, eliminating plinth offsets.
-When two buildings share shared walls, half of those walls must be regarded in the plinth area.
+When two buildings share walls, half of those walls must be regarded in the plinth area.

 - Machine room and porches, excluding the cantilevered ones